Shrimp & grits are a classic comfort food. Making this southern dish in your slow cooker produces creamy grits with minimal effort.

 What Are Grits?

 Originating from Native American communities, grits are widely known these days as being a southern food.
-Grits are very similar to cornmeal.
-They’re made from dent corn which is a less sweet than the corn you would normally eat as corn-on-the-cob.
-After drying and grinding down the corn, corn grits are cooked until they resemble a creamy texture.
+Grits are made from dent corn which is a less sweet than the corn you would normally eat as corn-on-the-cob.
+After they’re dried and ground down the corn, grits are cooked with a liquid like milk or water until they resemble a creamy texture.
 What do grits taste like?
-Kind of like nothing hence why it’s common to load grits up with items like butter, bacon, cheese, heck I know people who put sugar in their grits (not me).
+As-is, they’re a little bland to be honest.
+Hence it’s common to load grits up with ingredients like butter, bacon, cheese…heck I know people who put sugar in their grits (not me).

 What Type Of Grits Should You Use?

 The short answer is anything but instant.
-There are 3 main types of grits: stone ground grits, quick grits, and instant grits.
-The main difference between stone ground grits are how much they are granulated.
-Stone grits are not ground as much as quick grits which results in them having a cook time that’s twice as long.
-For example, if quick grits are done in 20 minutes then you’ll need 40 for stone ground.
-Instant grits are grits that are previously cooked and dehydrated so all you need to do is add water.
+There are 3 main types of grits: stone-ground grits, quick grits, and instant grits.
+The main difference between stone-ground grits & quick grits are how much they are granulated.
+Stone-grits are not ground as much as quick grits which results in them having a cook time that’s twice as long.
+For example, if quick grits are done in 20 minutes then you’ll need 40 for stone-ground.
+Instant grits have previously been cooked and dehydrated so all you need to do is add water.
 While good in a pinch, they’re not for this recipe.
-Personally I prefer stone-ground grits but I have to admit I made this using regular quick grits as well and frankly I couldn’t tell a difference between the two batches.
-I hope that statement doesn’t get my Southern card revoked.
+A lot of people will tell you that you have to use stone-ground grits in the slow cooker.
+I do not find this to be true.
+While I prefer stone-ground grits, I make this recipe using quick grits fairly frequently and it always works out just fine.
+I follow the grits/liquid ratio of 1/2 cup of grits = 2 cups of liquid.
+Since the recipe uses 1 1/2 cups of grits that means 6 cups of liquid.
+For the liquid I use a combination of water and milk.
+You can get use all milk, all water, water and heavy cream, etc.

 Shrimp & Grits